-A committee of students, parents and staff members would be in charge of any change that would be implemented in 2022, the year West Park will a full complement of students at all four grade levels.
+A committee of students, parents and staff members would be in charge of any change that would be implemented in 2022, the year West Park will have a full complement of students at all four grade levels.

 “It will be important for the board to set the charge and the criteria (for the attendance boundaries), and the No. 1 priority may be to honor the old district lines,” Herrmann said.
-“Or they could decide that’s not as important to us as making sure all the high schools are the same size – if they put that as a top one or two criteria, than that would mean borders would have to change.”
+“Or they could decide that’s not as important to us as making sure all the high schools are the same size – if they put that as a top one or two criteria, then that would mean borders would have to change.”

 The first key decision the new school will have to make is choosing a principal.

 “We’re anticipating having quite a few applicants because it’s a highly sought-after job,” Herrmann said.
 “We imagine (looking for) people from across California and maybe even across the West Coast.”